 The Problem with Content Marketing Tools

-Some are so expensive they are only available to businesses with very large content marketing budgets.
+Some are so expensive they are only available to businesses with really large budgets.

 Some are so difficult to use that entire consulting and implementation industries have arisen around getting these tools implemented and in day to day use.